OPR-Project/OpenPlaceRecognition/docs/modules.md

 A module that implements an algorithm for optimizing the position and orientation of a vehicle in space based on multimodal data without user predefined dynamic objects using neural network methods.

 Sample usage: see [```notebooks/localization_with_dynamic_objects.ipynb```](../notebooks/localization_with_dynamic_objects.ipynb)

+## 8. MultimodalPlaceRecognitionTrainer

+A module that implements a training algorithm for a multimodal neural network model of global localization based on the contrastive learning approach.

+**Sample usage:** see [`scripts/training/place_recognition/train_multimodal.py`](../scripts/training/place_recognition/train_multimodal.py) for an example of training a model.